 Are you interested in doing a shopping ban?

 Taking a break from shopping, whether it’s not buying any new clothes or doing a complete spending freeze, is a popular way to help reset your finances and save money.

 Could you go for one month without shopping?

-There are many reasons why someone would want to try a shopping ban.
+There are many reasons why someone would want to try a shopping hiatus.
 Perhaps it’s because you’re having trouble saying “no” to impulse purchases.
 Or maybe you want to save more money because you want to purchase a new home or pay off debt faster.